MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-postgresql-to-azure.md

 1. Reconfigure any applications or processes that use the on-premises database to point to the new Azure Database for PostgreSQL database instance.

-1. For post-migration, Contos will ensure that it also set up cross-region read replicas, if necessary, after the migration is finished.
+1. For post-migration, Contoso will ensure that it also set up cross-region read replicas, if necessary, after the migration is finished.

 ## Clean up after migration